 The approach below, is less concerned with executive pay and more with that of general employees and will align your pay practices to support your strategy by motivating intended behaviors:

 - Bottom’s Up – low pay inflation means that budgets rarely break 3% and companies add the prescribed amount to ranges with a similar adjustment to budget – a simple, top down approach.
-Try to follow a bottom’s up approach for this year’s review.
+This year – try to follow a bottom up review.
 Ensure ranges reflect how you value work and whether similar sized jobs in different functions continue to sit comfortably in the same range.
-Examine outliers and assess whether re-grading is necessary, make sure that the majority of people are sitting plus or minus 10 to 15% of the midpoint and if they are not find out why.
+Examine outliers and assess whether re-grading is necessary, make sure that the majority of people are plus or minus 10 to 15% of the midpoint and if not find out why.
 After a few years of top down management pay ranges can become misaligned and cease to support the way that you have communicated how they will work.

 - Job Evaluation Factors – how do you value work today and does it continue to align with your culture and values.
 Culture evolves and the importance that you place on behavioral traits today may have changed from when ranges were developed.
 Employee engagement for example has become far more sophisticated than even several years ago.
 Companies that place a high value on “Customer Service” often include it as a JE factor for those positions with significant responsibility for embedding it in the business.
 A few years later and that task may have been completed and now every position carries an expectation and a role to play in responding to customers.
 The purist might argue that this is a behavior and expectations articulated in a job descriptions may impede initiative.
 A valid concern, so include minimum standards to encourage and reward differentiated behavior.